 Number of Plays: at least 38

-Theatre Company: Lord Chamberlain’s Men (Later changed to the King’s Men)
+Theater Company: Lord Chamberlain’s Men (later changed to the King’s Men)

 Nickname: Bard of Avon

 William Shakespeare lived in England during a period of relative calm.
 Many historians describe it as a golden age for the country, especially when comparing it to the preceding decades of often-violent political and religious turmoil.